encode/starlette/docs/config.md

 '98n349$%8b8-7yjn0n8y93T$23r'
 ```

-Similarly, the `URL` and `DatabaseURL` class will hide any password component
+Similarly, the `URL` class will hide any password component
 in their representations.

 ```python